 The main goal of automation is to make sure that if the application is bug-free in one build, it should remain bug-free in the next build.
 The manual tester should not waste their time in finding regression issues, these issues should be identified in automation.

 So to find a regression, we must have an application that is already stable and has some test cases written for it.
 The automation team will convert these test cases into scripts and will run these scripts on every build to make sure no regression appears.

 Step #5.
 Training the Team

 After tool selection and resource hiring, the next step is logically the training of the resources.

 If manual testers are converted into automation engineers, they have to be trained on automation terminologies and concepts.
-If automation architect is hired from outside, he must get knowledge about the product to test, the manual testing process and what management is expecting.
+If an automation architect is hired from outside, he must get knowledge about the product to test, the manual testing process, and what management is expecting.

 Give resources some time to try different things until they finally come up with a winning automation strategy.
-Train them on the tools which organization is already using bug tracking software and requirements management software.
+Train them on the tools which the organization is already using bug tracking software and requirements management software.

-Good training and strong communication between manual testers, developers and automation team is really necessary.
+Good training and strong communication between manual testers, developers, and the automation team is really necessary.

 Step #6.
 Creating the test automation Framework

-The biggest task for the automation architect is to come up with an automation framework that should support automated testing for the long run.
+The biggest task for the automation architect is to come up with an automation framework that should support automated testing in the long run.

-Automation framework is basically the set of rules and careful planning to write the scripts in a manner that results in the least amount of maintenance.
-If anything changes in the application, the scripts need little or no updating to cope up with that change.
+The automation framework is basically the set of rules and careful planning to write the scripts in a manner that results in the least amount of maintenance.
+If anything changes in the application, the scripts need little or no updating to cope with that change.
 That is the beauty of an automation framework.

 There are five kinds of automation frameworks, namely linear, modular, data-driven, keyword-driven, and hybrid.
 All of these frameworks will be covered in detail with examples in a separate article in this series.

 You can also start reading more on automation frameworks in the following tutorials:

 Step #7.
 Developing an Execution Plan